gustavokuklinski/bit-rot/docs/devlog/IDEAS.md

 - Only Spawn Zombies when player get near them

 # Graphics:
-- Some angle walk animations for player and Zombie
+- Some angle walk animations for player and Zombie, move 3° left and right

 # Sound:
 Ajust some random 'Pitch'